google/WebFundamentals/src/site/device-access/user-location/monitor-location.markdown

 });
 {% endhighlight %}

-## Conserve battery
+## Always clear up and conserve battery

 Watching for changes to a geolocation is not a free operation.
-Whilst operating systems might be introducing platform features to let applications hook in to the geo subsystem, you as a web developer have no idea what support the users device has for monitoring the users location.
+Whilst operating systems might be introducing platform features to let applications hook in to the geo subsystem, you as a web developer have no idea what support the users device has for monitoring the users location and whilst you are watching a posisition you are engaging the device in a lot of extra processing

-Once you have no need to track the users position call `cancelWatch` to turn of the geolocation systems.
+Once you have no need to track the users position call `clearWatch` to turn of the geolocation systems.

 ## Always Handle Errors

+Unfortunately, not all location lookups are successful.
+Perhaps a GPS could not be located or the user has suddenly disabled location lookups.
+A second, optional, argument to getCurrentPosition() will be called in the event of an error, so you can notify the user inside the callback:

+{% highlight javascript %}
+window.onload = function() {
+  var startPos;
+  var geoSuccess = function(position) {
+    startPos = position;
+    document.getElementById('startLat').innerHTML = startPos.coords.latitude;
+    document.getElementById('startLon').innerHTML = startPos.coords.longitude;
+  };
+  var geoError = function(position) {
+    console.log('Error occurred.
+Error code: ' + error.code);
+    // error.code can be:
+    //   0: unknown error
+    //   1: permission denied
+    //   2: position unavailable (error response from locaton provider)
+    //   3: timed out
+  };
+  navigator.geolocation.watchPosition(geoSuccess, geoError);
+};
+{% endhighlight %}

 {% endwrap %}